 Although he died close to 700 years ago, the saint’s tomb (and the 70 graves that surround it) remains an important pilgrimage site for many – a testament to his importance in Indian history.

-The complex itself is beautiful, with intricate white marble work adorning the main mausoleum as well as smaller shrines dotted around the courtyard.
+To explore the sacred grounds even more, consider a Nizamuddin tour, which offers a completely locally guided experience.
 Admire the stunning architecture as you explore, take a moment to listen to the Sufi saints’ Qawwalis, and don’t forget to make a wish at the tomb!

 85 – Wet your whistle at some rooftop bars